gagandaroach/dnet-core/README.md

 # [Daroach.net Live HTML](https://daroach.net/)
 > the html for my homelab webserver. https://daroach.net/

-after much deliberation, i settled with a [material design](https://vuematerial.io/) front end and vuejs backend.
+I use nuxt js to serve the content, amazing tool.
+I am using the bootstrap vue frontend becaue its easy.
 The deliberation was solely spent on the front end.
 [VueJS](https://vuejs.org/) is great.

 ## **FEEDBACK IS ENCOURAGED**